barbradi/tantalum/README.md

 ## PRE REQUISITES

 Consul must be running on port 8500, this is configurable through properties files

 ## Running the message app

-Move to the app message module folder and run
+Move to the root tantalum folder and run

 ```
-gradle bootRun
+./gradlew :message:bootrun
 ```

 ## Running the uuid app

-Move to the app uuid module folder and run
+open another terminal move to the root tantalum folder and run

 ```
-gradle bootRun
+./gradlew :uuid:bootrun
 ```